Follow the Tokaido Highway

 A large sprawling Zen Buddhist Temple with a large Japanese garden Kasuisai is well known for Zazen mediation which you can experience while there.

-Between May and the beginning of July Kasui Lily park features more than 3,000 flowering lilies.
+From Late May through to early July the Kasui Lily park features more than 3,000 flowering lilies.

-Yusanji is a mountain temple with a sacred forest and a large pagoda – in Summer a waterfall meditation is a great way to find inner peace and cool down.
+Yusanji is a mountain temple with a sacred forest and a large pagoda – in Summer the waterfall meditation is a great way to find inner peace and cool down.

 For a detailed map of Fukuroi Post Station and Tokaido related attractions in English check www.shizuoka-tokaido.biz